tercen/user_workshop/README.md

 Tercen is a powerful next generation, collaborative analysis tool.
-It aims to "empower" the researcher and "liberate" the bioinformatician.
+It aims for the democratisation of data analytics and the empowerment of life scientists with code-free data analysis tools.

 # Tercen User Workshop